WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 2. Downloading the Image

-Download the SmartMirror.img file above (5.6GB).
+Download the SmartMirror.img file here (5.6GB).
 As mentioned before, you will need an SD card with a minimum storage of 8GB.

 3. Formating your SD card